AI-powered accounts payable automation: 2026 Malaysia guide

 Looking for AP software?
 Check out our article on 8 best accounts payable software in Malaysia (2026).

-Run a short trial: import a few real supplier invoices, push them through the approval workflow, execute payment in the AP tool, and confirm the transaction appears in your accounting system fully coded, with the right supplier, amount, currency, and SST treatment.
+Run a short trial: import a few real supplier invoices, push them through the approval workflow, execute payment, and confirm the transaction appears in your accounting system fully coded — with the right supplier, amount, currency, and SST treatment.

-Set up internal review meetings at 30, 60, and 90 days.
-Track the metrics you established in Step 1, and tune the workflow based on what the data shows.
+Set review points at 30, 60, and 90 days to catch issues early and tune the workflow based on what the data shows.

 Why Malaysian businesses use Airwallex for AP automation